Doctoral Programme in Communication, Educational and Humanities from the Universitat Internacional de Catalunya

 Head of the line of research

-• New forms and new advertising formats, with special emphasis placed on the media and formats that involve interacting with the audience (Online marketing, viral marketing, interactive TV, TV on mobiles, etc) and integration into media content (brand placement, city placement, branded content, advergaming, etc).
+- New advertising formats and platforms, with special emphasis on media and formats that involve audience interactivity (online marketing, viral marketing, interactive television, mobile television, etc.) and integration with media content (brand placement, city placement, branded content, advergaming, etc.).

-• Transmediality, new narratives and literary adaptations to the screen.
-Storytelling and blurring the lines between information, advertising and entertainment.
-Integration of music and performance arts into audiovisual narrative.
+- Transmediality, new narratives, and literary adaptations to the screen.
+Storytelling and the crossing of boundaries between information, advertising, and entertainment.
+Integration of music and the performing arts into audiovisual narrative.

 Stable teachers in the programme